Princeton Day School: Facilities

-Princeton Day School completed a $24 million construction project which began in February 2006.
-The new construction and renovations a were completed in September 2007 and include doubling the size and adding a variety of new technologies to their middle and upper school libraries.
+Princeton Day School completed a $60 million comprehensive capital campaign in 2021 that included a new, state-of-the-art LEED-certified athletic center.
+Previous construction and renovations were completed in September 2007 and include doubling the size and adding a variety of new technologies to their middle and upper school libraries.
 A new art center houses studios for architecture, ceramics, painting/drawing, woodworking, photography, and cinematic arts.
 The school's music facilities have been expanded to include a recording studio and new practice areas to accommodate a growing choral and instrumental music program.
-In 2019, PDS began construction on a new athletic center, which will hold four international squash courts, two all-purpose athletic courts, changing rooms, offices, and a large commons area.
-Currently, PDS's facilities include:
+In 2019, PDS began construction on a new athletic center, which will hold four international squash courts, two all-purpose athletic courts, changing rooms, offices, and a large commons area attached to the existing Lisa McGraw Skating Rink.